vbmithr/ocaml-sgf/README.md

 You can install these dependencies with OPAM.

+## Building & installing

+`# make install`

-## Building
+## Building & installing in OPAM

+`# opam pin add .`

+## Using and testing

-Just type `make`.
-It will produce a `main.native` executable, currently, it just takes an SGF file as an input, parse it, and print the result in the standard output.
+The program `sgftrip` is a test program that parse and print an SGF file.
+It just takes an SGF file as an input, parse it, and print the result in the standard output.
 The result should be equivalent to the input, modulo line breaks / spaces.

-## How to use it

-Look at the `main.ml` to see how it works.
-This code could be transformed into a library using OASIS in no time, don’t hesitate to drop me a message if by chance you would need that.
+The library `Sgf` contain functions to parse SGF files.
+The OCaml types resulting from the parsing are in `Ast`.
+Functions in `Print` can be used to print back this AST as an SGF file.